-Meaning of the Node administrative tags is generally opaque to BGP Link-State protocol.
-Router advertising the node administrative tag (or tags) may be configured to do so without knowing (or even explicitly supporting) functionality implied by the tag.
+Meaning of the Node administrative tags is generally opaque to the BGP Link-State protocol.
+A router advertising the node administrative tag (or tags) may be configured to do so without knowing (or even explicitly supporting) functionality implied by the

 Interpretation of tag values is specific to the administrative domain of a particular network operator.
-The meaning of a node administrative tag is defined by the network local policy and is controlled via the configuration.
-However multiple administrative domain owners may agree on a common meaning implied by a administrative tag for mutual benefit.
+The meaning of a node administrative tag is defined by the network local policy.
+However multiple administrative domain owners may agree on a common meaning implied by an administrative tag for mutual benefit.